Fred Wright (cyclist): 2023

 On 25 June 2023, Wright earned his first professional victory, winning the elite men's race at the British National Road Race Championships, three days after a silver medal in the elite men's time trial.

+2024

+Wright made his Olympic debut on 3 August 2024, selected by British Cycling to represent Great Britain at the Paris Olympics in the men's road race, finishing 43rd.

 Personal life

 His father is actor Philip Wright.
 As of 2021, Wright lived in Manchester, sharing a house with fellow racing cyclist Ethan Hayter.